Your baby will spend a lot of time in their crib, so it’s important for you to decide what you want out of it.

 - It has adjustable mattress positions.

-- Parents say it isn’t the easiest crib to assemble.
+- Some parents say the crib isn’t easy to assemble.

 - If you expect to have a tall child, this may not be long enough for you.